-Champion is a pay-to-use web font used for styling various elements within the Purdue templates that is part of the central Purdue brand.
+Champion is a web font used for styling various elements within the Purdue templates that is part of the central Purdue brand.
 The Champion series was created to help designers deal subtly with headlines of different lengths by offering a gentle and nearly undetectable change in font width.
 To use Champion, please contact email@example.com.

 Web and Social Icons

 An icon is a small picture or symbol that serves as an intuitive representation of the content of a website.
 Because of their condensed size and versatility, icons are a simple, effective way to transmit information to the user in an abbreviated pictorial form.